Colorado Department of Corrections: Operations

-All male prisoners entering the Colorado DOC system first go to the Denver Reception & Diagnostic Center (DRDC) before going to their assigned facilities; assignments are primarily determined by security level, and each facility can accommodate inmates of different security levels.
+All male prisoners entering the Colorado DOC system first go to the Denver Reception & Diagnostic Center (DRDC) before going to their assigned facilities, while female prisoners are sent to the Denver Women's Correctional Facility for processing.
+Assignments are primarily determined by security level, and each facility can accommodate inmates of different security levels.

-In 2012 the state of Colorado had no designated death row.
+In 2012, the state of Colorado had no designated death row.
 All prisoners with death sentences were given classifications of "Close", the highest custody designation possible.
 As of 2017, all prisoners with death sentences are located at the Sterling Correctional Facility.
 The execution chamber is located at the Colorado State Penitentiary.
 By state statute, executions took place there.
 The death penalty was abolished in 2020.

 From the 1890s to the 1990s, the Colorado death row was located at the Colorado Territorial Correctional Facility.
 The execution chamber was also located in this prison.
-In the 1990s the Colorado State Penitentiary opened.
+In the 1990s, the Colorado State Penitentiary opened.
 Previously state statute dictated that prisoners with death sentences were to be held at the administrative segregation facility at the Colorado State Penitentiary.
 In 2011 the State of Colorado moved its death row prisoners in order to settle a federal lawsuit filed by Nathan Dunlap, a death row prisoner.
 Dunlap had complained about the state's lack of outdoor exercise facilities at Colorado State Penitentiary.
 The Crowley County facility experienced two major riots involving Colorado and Washington state prisoners, the first in 1999 when operated by Correctional Services Corporation and the second on July 20, 2004, when owned and operated by the Corrections Corporation of America, and involving Wyoming inmates as well.

+From the end of 2024, the Colorado Department of Corrections will implement policies for transgender inmates - regarding gender-affirming healthcare and other related issues.
+This was bought about with a court "settlement" from a lawsuit.

 Fallen officers and officials

-Since the establishment of the Colorado Department of Corrections, 17 officers have died while on duty, including Tom Clements.
+Since the establishment of the Colorado Department of Corrections, 17 officers have died while on duty, including Executive Director Tom Clements.